 Yale-NUS College is an autonomous liberal arts college within NUS, while the NUS University Scholars’ Programme is an academic programme for undergraduates enrolled in NUS.

 Yale-NUS College is Singapore’s first liberal arts college, and the first with a full residential college model, integrating living and learning.
-The College has three residential colleges, with each residential college housing 330 students.
+The College has three residential colleges.
 All students, including Singaporeans, will live in and become active members of one of the three residential colleges throughout their four years of study at the College.
 In contrast, USP is a partially residential programme, where the residential commitment for students is two years.

 CIPE was a product of the College’s firm belief that the experiences students have outside of the classroom can be just as formative and important in their career and life path as what is taught inside the classroom.
 Co-curricular and extracurricular experiences are foundational pillars of the College’s pedagogy.
 CIPE is therefore committed to supporting every Yale-NUS student in having an international and/or an internship experience.

 CIPE has a team of dedicated counsellors who work with every Yale-NUS student to craft an individualised portfolio of learning opportunities.
 CIPE counsellors provide support for navigating the available opportunities, help students identify areas for improvement, and connect them with the best matches for maximising their growth.